Levels Of Care For Seniors In Denver

 If you’d like to have a Senior Advisor help you find the right place for you or a loved one, call to schedule a free consultation.
 Call Kelly O’Connor, (303) 214-9195, if you’re looking for a senior community or facility in Denver, Aurora, or the Southeast metro area.
 Call Marnie Biln, (303) 222-5281, if you’re looking for a senior community or facility in the West metro area or North metro area.
 The consultation is free to seniors and their families, and the senior advisement and placement services are also free.

 Okay, so you’ve come to the conclusion that you need more care and support, and that you’re ready to make a move.
 First of all, congratulate yourself, because this is a hard decision to arrive at.
 No one wants to admit that they need help and may need to move out of their home.

 Many seniors – and their families – wait too long to come to that conclusion, which can lead to an accident, injury, or health crisis.
 By being proactive, you’ve given yourself the widest range of options, and the time and emotional space to make a good decision.
 Again, congratulations!

 Now that you’ve come to terms with the bad news (that you might have to bring help or move), here’s the good news: The Denver metro area has some of the best senior living options in the country.
 We have an abundance of choices, at reasonable prices, particularly when compared to other major metropolitan areas.

 And the senior living industry has changed, significantly, in the recent past, and it continues to evolve to better meet the needs of seniors.
 If you helped someone else look for independent living or assisted living twenty years ago, or even five years ago, you’re going to be pleasantly surprised by the senior living options that are out there today.

-The primary choices for seniors include the following:
+The primary choices for seniors include:

 - in-home care